Types of life insurance riders

 Common life insurance riders

-Accelerated death benefit rider
+Accelerated death benefit (ADB) rider

-Critical or chronic illness riders
+Critical illness riders and chronic illness riders

 Waiver of premium disability rider